vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 While there are a number of exercises designed to build cognitive skills, there seem to be relatively few that are designed to build mental strength in a broad way.
-The biggest cluster I can think of is *meditation*.
+The biggest cluster I can think of is *meditation*, and in particular, *mindfulness meditation*.

-Most therapeutic approaches such as cognitive-behavioral therapy (CBT) seem focused on addressing mental health issues -- solving cogitive, emotional, and behavioral challenges one has.
-While the application of these has some side-effects in terms of improving mental strength, I feel that they are not primarily strength-building tools.
+Most therapeutic approaches such as cognitive-behavioral therapy (CBT) seem focused on addressing mental health issues -- solving cognitive, emotional, and behavioral challenges one has.
+While the application of these has some side-effects in terms of improving mental strength, my sense is that they are not primarily strength-building tools.

-Meditation techniques, on the other hand, seem more like the mental equivalent of weight-lifting -- you train your mind to focus on only one relatively small thing (e.g. your breathing) and to observe its own thought patterns.
+Mindfulness meditation techniques, on the other hand, seem more like the mental equivalent of weight-lifting -- you train your mind to focus on only one relatively small thing (e.g. your breathing) and to observe its own thought patterns.

 With this thinking and understanding, it makes a lot of sense why a lot of people in high-stress positions (such as CEOs) practice